dylanaraps/pure-bash-bible/README.md

 mapfile -t file_data < "file"
 ```

-## Get the first N lines of a file.
+## Get the first N lines of a file

 Alternative to the `head` command.